dassujan/STANDARD-THREE/MATH-QUESTION.md

 1. How many sides does a pentagon have?

-2. Draw a rectangle and divide it into 4 equal parts.
-What fraction is each part?

-3. Write the numerator and denominator of 3/5.
+2. Write the numerator and denominator of 3/5.

-4. Name a shape that has only one curved side and no corners.
+3. Name a shape that has only one curved side and no corners.

-5. If a pizza is divided into 8 equal slices and you eat 3 slices, what fraction of the pizza did you eat?
+4. If a pizza is divided into 8 equal slices and you eat 3 slices, what fraction of the pizza did you eat?

-6. Write down the fraction for "three-fourths."
+5. Write down the fraction for "three-fourths."

-7. Write the fractions for the following:
+6. Write the fractions for the following:
       (a) Two-thirds,      (b) Five-sixths